nupinion/Journocoders/May2016/Tutorials/3 - Neo4j-Cypher.md

 # Neo4J Tutorial

-Neo4j is a graph database -- the filesystem in which the data is kept, includes graph information.
+Neo4j is a graph database: the filesystem in which the data is kept, includes graph information.
 This means that in the files there are nodes and relationships/edges.
 So, we could denote information with something like: `(sender)-[sends]->(email)<-[receives]-(recipient)`.

 This facilitates querying the filesystem with graph questions like: "Which people email each other?" and "Who sends emails between their own accounts?".